CarlGao4/Muse-Sounds/README.md

 **This repository DOES NOT contain any license and is only for research purpose.
 You must follow the license of the original Muse Sounds library.**

+## Help needed

+I'm not so familiar with sfz and soundfont formats, so my output SF2 and SF3 sounds may not be perfect.
+If you find any problems, please open an issue or pull request.

 ## Folder structure

 This is an example of the folder structure of original Muse Sounds library: